Feminism | Posted by Julie Z on 10/10/2011

 If anything we communicate better than any previous generation.
 Isn’t the complaint that we’re in constant communication?
 Just because it’s not oral communication (although by no means has my generation lost the ability to communicate verbally…) doesn’t mean it’s not communication.

 And just to defend verbal communication—we don’t just use our cell phones for text messaging.
-And skype is completely verbal, whether it’s using the phone feature or the actual video …
+And skype is completely verbal, whether it’s using the phone …